-There are two ports in southern Cyprus, Larnaca Marina is a large port in Larnaca while the main commercial port of Cyprus is in Limassol, Likewise, there are two international airports in southern Cyprus, one in Larnaca (a. thirty-minute drive from Nicosia) and one in Paphos (one-hour-fifteen-minute drive from Nicosia).
-There are over 28 international airlines flying to and from Cyprus, Transportation from the airport to Nicosia for students who arrive in Cyprus for the first time is always arranged by the School and it is free of charge.
+There are two ports in southern Cyprus.
+Larnaca Marina is a large port in Larnaca while the main commercial port of Cyprus is in Limassol.
+Likewise, there are two international airports in southern Cyprus, one in Larnaca (a thirty-minute drive from Nicosia) and one in Paphos (one-hour-fifteen-minute drive from Nicosia).
+There are over 28 international airlines flying to and from Cyprus.

-With two international airports located in Larnaca and Paphos, and with the increasingly popular transit region of Dubai, Abu Dhabi and Qatar just three hours away, coming to Cyprus is easier than ever.
-Students from Pakistan, India.
-Bangladesh, China, Nepal, Vietnam.
-Sri Lanka and Africa usually connect in Dubai.
-Abu Dhabi or Qatar, All three airports have daily flights to Larnaca airport, with the most popular airlines being Qatar Airways, Etihad, Gulf Air and Emirates.
-In addition, there are daily flights from the most European capitals with the biggest airlines in the world, including British Airways, Lufthansa, KLM, Swiss Air and many more, Direct flights to eastern European countries are also available with the most popular destinations being Moscow and Kiev
+With two international airports located in Larnaca and Paphos, and with the increasingly popular transit region of Dubai, Abu Dhabi and Qatar just three hours away, coming to Cyprus is easier than ever, Students from Pakistan, India.
+Bangladesh, China, Nepal, Vietnam, Sri Lanka and Africa usually connect in Dubai, Abu Dhabi or Qatar, All three airports have daily flights to Larnaca airport, with the most popular airlines beina Qatar Airways.
+Etihad.
+Gulf Air and

+Emirates.
+In addition, there are daily flights from most European capitals with the biggest airlines in the world, including British Airways, Lufthansa, KLM, Swiss Air and many more.
+Direct flights to eastern European countries are also available with the most popular destinations being Moscow and Kiev.